About the Show

 Behind the scenes, Bob works with a team of talented producers to bring you the show each and every week.

-The executive producer is Nick McCabe Lokos and the producers are Sonya Buyting, Tina Verma and Mark Crawley.
+The executive producer is Nick McCabe-Lokos.
+The producers are Jim Lebans, Sonya Buyting, Tina Verma and Mark Crawley.

 About the Host